"I'm sorry, ma'am, but-"

 But still, this time of year always brings about a certain brand of loneliness.
 I try to brush it off as seeing one too many cute couples' pictures online, one too many cute tourist proposals in Rockefeller Center, one too many perfect family Christmas cards from family, friends, and clients.
 "I don't want a man," I tell myself every time I feel the loneliness trying to drag me under.
 "I just think I do for a moment."
 Then I square my shoulders, put my big girl panties on, and go back to running Manhattan.
 "There's no time for that," I remind myself.

 "Attention passengers of Flight 4059, we are sorry to announce that take off has been delayed for another hour," the intercom overhead announces.
 The groan I let out gets lost in the sea of complaints echoing around me.
-I look over at the poor attendant who made the announcement shrink back behind the desk at the backlash.
+I look over at the poor attendant who made the announcement shrink behind the desk from the backlash.
 I do feel sorry for her.
 She's just the messenger.

 I glance down at the time displayed on my phone.
 6:23.
 The whole day is gone now, but there's still plenty of time to leave and salvage my night.
 Maybe call the girls and head over to SoHo...I sigh knowing I won't actually leave this damned airport until I board that plane.
 I've already promised to be there for Christmas, and I'm nothing without my word.